 In CHRYSALIS, keratitis occurred in 0.7% and uveitis occurred in 0.3% of patients treated with RYBREVANT®.
 All events were Grade 1-2.

 Promptly refer patients with new or worsening eye symptoms to an ophthalmologist.
-Withhold, dose reduce or permanently discontinue RYBREVANT[®] based on severity.
+Withhold, reduce the dose, or permanently discontinue RYBREVANT® based on severity.

 Embryo-Fetal Toxicity